dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 # Installation

-Follow all the steps on this page.
+Follow all the steps on this page!
 Start with the HACS part.

 ## Installing required HACS Plugins & Components
 This theme depends on some plugins and components from other developers.
 These plugins can be installed thought HACS.